croqaz/awesome-decentralized/README.md

 # Awesome distributed, decentralized, p2p apps or tools [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

+**Note**: Links marked with "☠️ " are old and probably no longer maintained.

 ### Applications

 <div id="marker" markdown="1">

-* [airpaste](https://github.com/mafintosh/airpaste): A 1-1 network pipe that auto discovers other peers using mdns.
+* [airpaste ☠️](https://github.com/mafintosh/airpaste): A 1-1 network pipe that auto discovers other peers using mdns.
 Can send text, or files.
-* [AKASHA](http://akasha.world): A Next-Generation Social Media Network.
+* [AKASHA](https://akasha.world): A Next-Generation Social Media Network.
 Powered by the Ethereum world computer.
 Embedded into the Inter-Planetary File System.
 * [Beaker](https://beakerbrowser.com): Experimental browser.
 It adds new technologies for Peer-to-Peer applications while staying compatible with the rest of the Web.
 * [Bitmessage](https://bitmessage.org): P2P communications protocol used to send encrypted messages to another person or to many subscribers.
 * [CacheP2P](https://github.com/guerrerocarlos/CacheP2P): highly distributed cache platform based on WebTorrent and runs only in the browser.